ZoneMinder/zoneminder/README.txt

    nature  of  the  alarm checking that will take  place,  and more  specifically  what  tests are  applied  to  determine whether  a  frame  represents an alarm or  not.
-The  three options  are  `AlarmPixels', `FilteredPixels'  and  `Blobs' and  depending  on  which option  is  chosen  some  of  the following other settings may become unavailable.
+The  three options  are  'AlarmPixels', 'FilteredPixels'  and  'Blobs' and  depending  on  which option  is  chosen  some  of  the following other settings may become unavailable.
 The  first of  these indicates that only a count of individual alarmed